mhjarvis/React/Notes.md

 ### Managing `state` and Using Hooks

+-   `state` will update the entire component to which it belongs in the event that it changes.
 -   Only call hooks inside of Component Functions.
 -   Only call hooks on the top level.